turingschool/curriculum-site/module1/lessons/methods_and_return_values.md

 end
 ```

 We need to give this method numbers to add as an input.
-Therefore, we define an **Argument** called `num1` and another called `num2`.
+Therefore, we define a **Parameter** called `num1` and another called `num2`.
 Let's also call this method at the bottom of the file:

 ```ruby
 class Calculator